ack-solutions/expo-template/docs/coding-standards.md

 - Use `any` only when absolutely necessary and no better type is practical.
 - Prefer explicit types when it improves clarity.
 - Reuse shared types where possible instead of redefining similar types in multiple places.

 ---

+## 3a.
+Formatting Standards

+Formatting is enforced with ESLint (and should be auto-fixed via `pnpm run lint:fix`).

+Preferred formatting rules:

+- In React TSX, if a component has more than 2 props, place one prop per line.
+- For objects with more than 2 keys, use multiline object format with one key per line.
+- For arrays with more than 2 values, use multiline array format with one value per line.
+- Keep clear empty lines between major code blocks (imports, constants, hooks, handlers, return).
+- Keep one empty line between class members/functions when it improves readability.

+Notes:

+- Some empty-line preferences are guidelines (readability-driven) rather than strict hard errors.
+- Use lint warnings as guidance and keep changes practical, not noisy.

+---